MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-share-reports.md

     ![Screenshot showing Chat in Teams in action bar.](media/service-share-reports/power-bi-chat-teams-action-bar.png)

-1. For the **Chat in Teams** dialog, you need provide the name of the Team or Channel that you wish to share to, then click **Share**:
+1. For the **Chat in Teams** dialog, you need provide the name of the Team or Channel that you wish to share to, then select **Share**:

     ![Screenshot showing Chat in teams.](media/service-share-reports/power-bi-share-teams-dialog.png)